With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Harford County Health Department Division Of Behavioral Health is a methadone clinic in Bel Air, MD situated at 120 South Hays Street, Suite 300, 21014 zip code area.
-Harford County Health Department Division Of Behavioral Health provides suboxone prescription, relapse prevention from naltrexone and buprenorphine detox.
-In addition, Harford County Health Department Division Of Behavioral Health provides early intervention for HIV, housing services and transportation assistance.
+Harford County Health Department Division Of Behavioral Health is a methadone treatment center in Bel Air, MD situated at 120 South Hays Street, Suite 300, 21014 zip code area.
+Harford County Health Department Division Of Behavioral Health provides naltrexone administration, buprenorphine detox and relapse prevention from naltrexone.
+In addition, Harford County Health Department Division Of Behavioral Health provides social skills development, transportation assistance and recovery coaches.
 Harford County Health Department Division Of Behavioral Health provides opioid treatment for children and adolescents.
-Harford County Health Department Division Of Behavioral Health also provides detox treatment that consists of: opioid detox.
+Harford County Health Department Division Of Behavioral Health also provides detox service that includes: opioid detox.

 Call (866) 434-2077 for 24/7 help with treatment.